mesutgdk/Egg-Timer-App/README.md

-I made a egg timer app to boil eggs to perfection depending on how i prefer eggs
+I made a egg timer app to boil eggs to perfection depending on how i prefer to eat

-This Project contains:
+## This Project contains:

 Swift Collection types - Dictionaries